 Like many other communication channels such as SMS, RCS, Email and OTT applications, VBM is part of a family and therefore complements a communication suite.

 As a cloud-based mobile communications provider, at Soprano Design we have the expertise to guide organizations on how to implement and apply this technology to deliver the best outcomes.

-We have developed a wide number of capabilities and features within the Soprano Connect platform that allow VBM to be applied in multiple use cases, within an ecosystem that includes other mobile communication channels such as SMS, RCS, OTT and email applications.
+We have developed a wide number of capabilities and features within the Soprano Connect platform that allows VBM to be applied in multiple use cases, within an ecosystem that includes other mobile communication channels such as SMS, RCS, OTT, and email applications.